sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Modify the `Order` flow by adding two additional operations. after the App Connect REST operation.
 One that will put to a MQ queue, and second that will put to a EventStreams Topic.
 No transformation required - a vanilla put into each of the endpoints.
 Use the environment information provided above.

 Generate a new bar files for the orders flow.
+You can give it a new name or keep the same name as the original.

 ## Deploy the bar files